kathercena/CustomerStatementReport/README.md

 Step 1:

-Kindly take the CustomerStatementReport project from given Github link and placed in your local system
+Kindly take the CustomerStatementReport project from given Github link and placed in your local system.

+If you want to directly run this project then you can follow step 5 to step 7.

+Otherwise if you want to build and run this project then follow below step one by one.

 Step 2: